What is the HESS Consortium Collective Program?

 Solution Platform Selection Criteria

-After reviewing a number of the major cloud-native software solutions, the group made the choice to select Oracle Cloud based on
+After reviewing a number of the major cloud-native software solutions, the group made the choice to select Oracle Cloud for Higher Education based on

-- modern product functionality in finance, human resources, financial aid and student information systems,
+- Modern product design and functionality in finance, human resources, financial aid and student information systems

 Steps to joining the HESS Collective Program